Nathandebrito/FIFA-21-Player-Data-Analysis-with-Custom-Data-Structures/README.md

 - **Modularity**: Separates data structure initialization, query processing, and output formatting for maintainability.
 - **Error Handling**: Validates inputs and handles edge cases (e.g., missing players or tags).
 - **Custom Implementation**: Avoids high-level libraries (e.g., dictionaries, databases) as per requirements, ensuring all structures are built from scratch.

-## Importance of the Project

-This project is a cornerstone of the Data Sorting and Searching course, demonstrating the practical application of advanced data structures and algorithms.
-It mirrors real-world systems like sports analytics platforms, search engines, or recommendation systems, where efficient data retrieval and sorting are critical.
-By handling a large dataset (over 400MB for ratings), it prepares students for big data challenges, emphasizing:
-- **Scalability**: Managing millions of records with optimized structures.
-- **Performance**: Balancing preprocessing and query response times.
-- **Algorithmic Thinking**: Combining multiple data structures (Hash, TRIE) and sorting techniques for complex queries.
-- **Innovation**: Encouraging bonuses for fast preprocessing, graphical interfaces, or new queries, fostering creativity.

 The project’s complexity—integrating multiple data structures, large-scale data processing, and precise sorting—makes it a significant academic and practical achievement, equipping students with skills for data-intensive applications.